 You don’t want to carry a skillet with you for the weekend.
 If you do, then you’ll have a miserable time.
 With a skillet, plus all of your other gear, you’ll have an unnecessarily heavy pack to carry.

 So, you need something to cook food with but can’t be that heavy.
 Enter: the camping mess kit.

-The camping mess kits are very easy to carry around and does not take much effort to pack.
+The camping mess kits are very easy to carry around and do not take much effort to pack.
 Moreover, selecting the best camping kit will give you an experience that no other bulky pots or utensils can give.

-So, here are 5 best camping mess kits for you to check out and make a decision.
+So, here are the 5 best camping mess kits for you to check out and make a decision.